sendsmaily/smaily-opencart-module/.github/pull_request_template.md

 **Version changelog**

-A list of changes regarding the next major version release:
+A list of changes regarding the next version release:

-1. Short description of the new feature/fix - #Pull-Request-Number
+1. Short description of the new feature/fix - #Issue/PR-Number
-2. Short description of the new feature/fix - #Pull-Request-Number
+2. Short description of the new feature/fix - #Issue/PR-Number

 **Release checklist**

-- [ ] All changelog pull-requests have been merged to dev branch
+- [ ] Added `release` tag to this pull request
 - [ ] Updated README.md
 - [ ] Updated CHANGELOG.md
 - [ ] Updated plugin version number
 - [ ] Updated screenshots in assets folder
+- [ ] Updated translations

+**After PR merge**

+- [ ] Released new version in GitHub
+- [ ] Updated plugin on the OpenCart marketplace
 - [ ] Pinged code owners to inform marketing about new version
-- [ ] Updated plugin on the OpenCart marketplace